 For reward flights on Air Canada, it’s different, but it’s still pretty valuable.

-So that’s why if you’re like me (who’s addicted to good deals and to always maximizing everything), it’s WAY past time you looked into variable-value points — Aeroplan points specifically.
+So that’s why if you’re like me (who’s addicted to good deals and to always maximizing everything), it’s WAY past time you looked into airline points — Aeroplan points specifically.

 There’s a reason why it’s been my favorite among the many programs I used in the past 15 years.